gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 kubectl get secrets --namespace=my-namespace
 ```

-Then we can print the token we want using the following command and
+Then we can print the token we want to use with the following command and
 replacing $SECRETNAME with the one that has been created for our service
 account: